JonathanBrown003/Airbnb-A-Closer-Look-Nashville-Asheville/README.md

 4) What characteristics are needed for a successful rental property?
 5) Does the host response rate correlate with higher overall ratings?
 6) What are the most common key words/phrases used in Airbnb host descriptions?
 Are these descriptors telling in what would be successful in a rental property?
+7) Is there a correlation between host listing count and superhost?

 ## Segmentation of Project